2026 Winter Skincare Tips & Advice for Cold Months

 • Switch to moisturizing cleansers containing shea butter, glycerin, and niacinamide ingredients.

-• Moisturize often with a thick lotion or cream to combat the dryness in the air inside and outside.
-Look for products with humectants like hyaluronic acid and ceramide and emollients like linoleic acid and linolenic acid.
+• Moisturize often with a thick lotion or cream to combat dryness from indoor and outdoor air.
+Look for products with humectants like hyaluronic acid and ceramides, and emollients like linoleic and linolenic acids.

 • Always apply sunscreen before going outside.
-Even in the winter, UV rays can cause damage to the skin.
+Even in Winter, UV rays can cause skin damage.

 • Apply hydrating lip balm with SPF protection to keep the lips hydrated throughout the day and protect against sun damage.